Vincent-Talen/BIN2-P8/README.md

 # Introduction to Systems Biology
 **Hanzehogeschool Groningen: Bioinformatics Project Year 2, Period 8**

 Learning about the relations between reality, experiments and models, how to describe biological systems as mathematical models that can be simulated, and how to interpret the results.

 ## About the project
 To first get to know (more) about modelling biological systems a series of four weekly assignments had to be made, with each week expanding on the subjects and becoming more difficult.
-After these four weeks knowledge about the following topics should have been aqcuired;
+After these four weeks knowledge about the following topics should have been acquired;
 - Modelling and simulation.
 - Differential equations.
 - Dynamics, convergence and equilibrium.
 - Setting up and running simulations using R.

 After gathering the knowledge from the previous assignments, it was time for the final assignment that consists of writing a scientific article about the process of replicating a chosen scientific research article while also expanding the model used in the chosen research.
-The chosen research had to preferably use the 'DeSolve' package for the R programming language because this is what had been used in the weekly assignments.
+The chosen research had to preferably use the `DeSolve` package for the R programming language because this is what had been used in the weekly assignments.

 ## Endreport